Please scroll for Indication, Limitations of Use, and Important Safety Information including BOXED WARNING

 • Do not change your dose.
 Take ROXYBOND exactly as prescribed by your healthcare provider.
 Use the lowest dose possible for the shortest time needed.

-• Take your prescribed dose every 4 to 6 hours.
+• Take your prescribed dose every 4 to 6 hours as needed for pain.
 Do not take more than your prescribed dose.
 If you miss a dose, take your next dose at your usual time.

 • Call your healthcare provider if the dose you are taking does not control your pain.